Getting Back in the Garden

 4. Work Smarter not Harder

-Today there countless ergonomic products that are not only as durable but much lighter than their wood or metal counterparts.
+Today there are countless ergonomic products that are not only as durable but much lighter than their wood or metal counterparts.
 Make sure to use your shovels/rakes/hoes safely; bending at the hips/knees and never quick swinging motions.
 Keep your trowels and spades sharp to decrease the amount of force needed when digging.
 Use a wheelbarrow or wagon to push/pull, but don’t hesitate to divide the weight to create more manageable loads.
 It might seem to make more work, but your body will thank you for the decrease in stress!

 5. Elevate Your Work